ShubhamPai99/shubhampai99.github.io/content/_index.md

 cascade:
   featured_image: '/images/grand_canyon/header_GrandCanyon-RimTrail.jpeg'
 ---
 My name is Shubham (Shuh-bum)!
+I also go by `shubs`.
 I am a Digital DevSecOps Engineer at The Cigna Group.

 ![A picture of me](/images/option3.jpg)
 ## Terraform :bridge_at_night: